Most Active Speaker

 Zeewolde, The Netherlands

-Hugo Kornelis is an established SQL Server communiity expert who spends a lot of time at various conferences.
+Hugo Kornelis is an established SQL Server community expert who spends a lot of time at various conferences.
 He is also a blogger, technical editor of a variety of books, and Pluralsight author.
-He was awarded SQL Server MVP and Data Platform MVP 12 times (2006 - 2016 / 2019 - now).
+He was awarded SQL Server MVP and Data Platform MVP 17 times (2006 - 2016 / 2019 - now).

 When not working for the community, he is busy at his day job: freelance database developer/consultant.

-Hugo has over 20 years of SQL Server experience in various roles.
-He has a strong database design background, but also loves to write and tune complex queries.
+Hugo has over 25 years of SQL Server experience in various roles.
+Starting from a strong database design background, he has spent the last ten years specializing in execution plans and query performance tuning.

 Awards